Matcha

 Storage

-The finely ground Matcha powder is more sensitive to oxygen and can perish quickly when stored incorrectly.
-Ideally it should be stored in the refrigerator within an air-tight container.
-This will prolong its durability and polished taste, keeping all its fine notes in tact.
+Finely ground Matcha powder is sensitive to oxygen exposure and can quickly go stale when stored incorrectly.
+Ideally, it should be stored in the refrigerator in an air-tight container.
+This will prolong its shelf-life and retain its sophisticated flavours.

 Health Benefits

-Numerous health benefits are attributed to conventional green teas.
-It is said to have preventative effects when it comes to diabetes and cancer mainly due to a substance called Epigallocatechin gallate (EGCG).
+Numerous health benefits are attributed to conventional green tea.
+It is said to have preventative effects against diabetes and cancer mainly due to a substance called epigallocatechin gallate (EGCG).
 According to scientific estimations, Matcha contains three times more EGCG than conventional green tea.
-The green powder also contains a multitude of phytochemicals and vitamins.
+Matcha also contains several phytochemicals and vitamins.

-Matcha cuts the increase in blood glucose by half after a meal is consumed, simultaneously stimulating digestion.
-It enhances the mood, supports concentration and alerts the mind without the known nervousness that goes along with consuming coffee.
+Matcha cuts the increase in blood glucose by half after a meal when taken after a meal while simultaneously stimulating digestion.
+It enhances the mood, supports concentration and alerts the mind without the stimulating effect of coffee.

 Preparation